-sqlLabels is part of the sqlReports Subscription.
-It was created by Matt Freund and is a reporting engine report that can take a sqlReport and create an output of Avery 5160 mailing labels based on the sqlReport.
-Using the SQL from the sqlReport makes everything very powerful and very flexible, and probably best of all, no cumbersome contacts DAT's to try to figure out!
-The data is the screenshots below is fictional.
+sqlLabels is a reporting engine report that can take a sqlReport and create an output of Avery 5160 mailing labels based on the sqlReport.
+Using the SQL from the sqlReport makes everything very powerful and very flexible, and best of all, no cumbersome contacts DAT's to try to figure out!

 sqlLabels is a merger of two products from this site - sqlReports and the Student Contacts Mailing Labels reporting engine report.
 Although the reporting engine report is pretty powerful, one is limited to the SQL built into the report.
 Instead of creating multiple reporting engine reports to meet different needs, sqlLabels uses the SQL from reports in sqlReports instead.
 That allows the user to make as many different types of labels reports as they want to suit their needs.